 Publications

-1. Study on LLMs for Promptagator-Style Dense Retriever Training
+2. Study on LLMs for Promptagator-Style Dense Retriever Training

-Daniel Gwon*, Nour Jedidi*, and Jimmy Lin.
+Daniel Gwon*, Nour Jedidi*, and Jimmy Lin

 *Equal Contribution

-2. Don't "Overthink" Passage Reranking: Is Reasoning Truly Necessary?
+4. Don't "Overthink" Passage Reranking: Is Reasoning Truly Necessary?

-Nour Jedidi, Yung-Sung Chuang, James Glass, and Jimmy Lin.
+Nour Jedidi, Yung-Sung Chuang, James Glass, and Jimmy Lin

-arXiv preprint, 2025.
+arXiv preprint, May 2025

-3. Choosing ‘Right’ from Wrong: A Closer Look at Selection Bias in Spatial Multiple-Choice Questions in Large Multimodal Models
+5. Choosing ‘Right’ from Wrong: A Closer Look at Selection Bias in Spatial Multiple-Choice Questions in Large Multimodal Models

-Giselle Zeno, Nour Jedidi, Steven R. Gomez
+Giselle Zeno, Nour Jedidi, and Steven R. Gomez

-CVPR Workshop on Benchmarking and Expanding AI Multimodal Approaches (BEAM), 2025.
+CVPR Workshop on Benchmarking and Expanding AI Multimodal Approaches (BEAM), June 2025

 Best Paper Award

-4. Zero-Shot Dense Retrieval with Embeddings from Relevance Feedback
+6. Zero-Shot Dense Retrieval with Embeddings from Relevance Feedback

 Nour Jedidi, Yung-Sung Chuang, Leslie Shing, and James Glass

-arXiv preprint, 2024.
+arXiv preprint, October 2024